The 3 Categories of German Prefixes and How to Use Them [Lesson + Audio]

 Ich erkenne diesen Stadtteil.
 (I recognize this part of the city.)

 In the perfect tense, verbs with inseparable prefixes do not take the normal ge-.
-They rather keep their prefix and are for the most part conjugated as a normal verb in the perfect tense.
+They rather keep their prefix, and gain the -t ending after the stem.
+Look at this example with the verb ertappen (to catch):

 Common Inseparable Prefixes